Division of Interdisciplinary Inquiry: International Higher Education and Intercultural Relations

 Branca Telles Ribeiro

-Professional Title: Professor of International Higher Education and Intercultural Relations (On Sabbatical during the 2014-2015 Academic Year)
+Professional Title: Distinguished Professor of International Higher Education and Intercultural Relations (retired)

 Representative List of Recent Courses Taught: • Intercultural Communication• Dimension and Methods I